 Domestic abuse victims are often asked the questions: Why didn’t you leave?
 Why didn’t you ask for help sooner?
 These questions shift the blame to the wrong person and come from a very damaging and harmful practice: victim-blaming.

 leaving an abuser isn’t that easy.
 While everyone has their specific reasons, what they are is irrelevant; the victim should never be blamed for being abused.
 However, there are certain motives that are noticeably frequent and can easily explain why the cycle of violence is so difficult to leave.

 Fear of Retaliation

-The National Coalition Against Domestic Violence reports that 1 in 4 women and 1 in 7 men have experienced severe physical violence, such as beating, burning, or strangling, from an intimate partner at some point in their lives.
-Additionally, according to NCBI, domestic violence is responsible for over 1500 deaths in the United States every year.
+According to the National Coalition Against Domestic Violence “1 in 4 women and 1 in 7 men have been victims of severe physical violence (e.g. beating, burning, strangling) by an intimate partner in their lifetime”.

 Financial Dependency and Isolation

-The syndrome can also cause the victim to develop negative feelings towards those who are trying to rescue them.
-While the research on Stockholm syndrome is still ongoing, experts believe that this could be a survival and coping mechanism that develops after being in an incredibly frightening situation.
-This phenomenon highlights the deep psychological effects of abuse and captivity.
+The syndrome can also make the victim develop negative feelings towards those trying to rescue them.
+While research regarding the subject is still ongoing, it’s thought that this is a survival and coping mechanism that develops after being in a particularly terrifying situation.